MladenovicNikola/Pepper-Roboter-Template-Kotlin/README.md

 13. Execute **File** > **Invalidate Caches**
 14. Android Studio will restart automatically
 15. **Now you have a running Pepper Application**
+16. Now replace the MainActivitiy with the MainActivity Code Snippet from **Documentation/MainActivity**
+17. Sync build and start to program

 > **Note:** In the documentation folder is a more detail instruction on how to set up a running Pepper Application